Cimetidine is used for:

 - Use cimetidine with caution in the ELDERLY; they may be more sensitive to its effects.

-- Cimetidine should be used with extreme caution in CHILDREN younger than 16 years old; safety and effectiveness have not been confirmed.
+- Cimetidine should not be used in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using cimetidine while you are pregnant.
 Cimetidine is found in breast milk.
 Do not breast-feed while taking cimetidine.